parastoorazavi/sqlalchemy-challenge/README.md

 designing a Flask API based on the queries that we have just developed.

+•	A dictionary using date as the key and prcp as the value.

+•	A list of stations from the dataset.

+•	The dates and temperature observations of the most active station for the last year of data.

+•	List of the minimum temperature, the average temperature, and the max temperature for all dates greater than and equal to the given date.

+•	List of the minimum temperature, the average temperature, and the max temperature for dates between the given start date and given end date.

 ## :doughnut:Bonus Part -	Temperature Analysis . <a name = "bonus_part"></a>